tacman/multi-tenancy-bundle/README.md

   ```

 ## 3. Tenant Entity
-- Create Tenant Entity or use whatever Entity you want to configure the bundle with.
+- Create Tenant Entity or use whatever Entity you want to configure the bundle with:.
 - use ``` TenantConfigTrait ``` inside your Tenant entity to implement the full db attributes requirements.
 -
   ```